 As a tall rider who favours an upright riding position – especially for bikepacking – I’d have preferred the frame to have had a longer headtube and a little less standover, creating more internal frame bag space, and helping hide the ungainliness of an uncut fork.
-But a part of that is aesthetics.
+But a part of that gripe is simple aesthetics.
 Once I had my set up dialled, I was happy.
-And besides, the extra standover is likely welcome when running a suspension fork.
+Besides, the extra standover is likely welcome when running a suspension fork.

 Yes, the finishing kit is basic.
 Yet despite my initial concerns, nothing felt immediately lacking out of the box, except those undeviating handlebars – and that’s very much down to personal taste.
 A part of me would have preferred the Wednesday to feature Avid BB7s and Microshift thumb shifters, and have cost a little more.
-But I also appreciate how inclusive it is financially.
-And besides, you can never please everyone.
+But I also appreciate how inclusive it is financially, as is.
+And besides, you can never please everyone!

 Would I choose the Wednesday over a Pugsley for a long distance, overseas adventure?
-Probably, unless I was especially prone to gear misfortune, or heading into the sticks for an undisclosed period of time (ironically, there’s such a stockpile of 135mm hubs, that the Pugs is arguably more futureproofed given ever changing ‘standards’).
+Probably, unless I was especially prone to gear misfortune, or heading into the sticks for an undisclosed period of time (ironically, there’s such a stockpile of 135mm hubs, that the Pugs is arguably more futureproofed given ever-changing ‘standards’).
 Rebuild the Wednesday’s rear wheel with a Rohloff XL and the answer is a definite yes.
 For explorations that focus on sand and snow, a frame with clearances for 5in tires and 100mm rims will likely make a more suitable investment.
-But for those on a budget, or anyone who desiring a single bike that will do just about anything you care to throw at it, the Wednesday is undoubtedly $1500 very well spent.
+But for those on a budget, or anyone who desires a single bike that can handle just about anything you care to throw at it, the Wednesday is undoubtedly $1500 very well spent.